-Japan was one of my all-time favorite vacations.
-From multiple day trips from my home base cities of Osaka and Tokyo during my visit, to learning about their culture including food and public transportation, to the gorgeous landscape, I had an ear-to-ear grin recalling memories and formulating this list of things to love about Japan.
+There are so many things to love about Japan that make it one of my all-time favorite destinations.
+From multiple day trips from my home base cities of Osaka and Tokyo during my visit, to learning about their culture including food and public transportation, to the gorgeous landscape, I had an ear-to-ear grin recalling memories and formulating this list of things to love about Japan and Japanese culture.

 1. Noodle Bars at Train Stations